dskinnion/Gov1347_Blog/posts/2_Blog_Post_Econ.md

 Because there are few observations, rather than training and testing the model, I am going to instead evaluate it by its R-Squared coefficient: 0.4916.
 This is a moderate R-Squared value, indicating that our model is not great, but also not awful.

-Since the 2020 Q2 GDP Growth is approximately -10%, which is far outside the range of our model's values (-2.5% to 2.5%), we should be extremely cautious of the predicted value of the two party vote share.
+**Since the 2020 Q2 GDP Growth is approximately -10%, which is far outside the range of our model's values (-2.5% to 2.5%), we should be extremely cautious of the predicted value of the two party vote share**.
 With a Q2 GDP Growth of -10%, the model predicts Trump will only receive *less than 20%* of the two party vote share (indicated by the red crosshairs).
 This is extremely low.
 However, because we had to extrapolate from our model, this is very imprecise, and should not be used as a solid prediction.

 #### Q2 RDI Growth Model: